Mukur Gupta

 CL4Health @ LREC-COLING, 2024 (Oral)

-Avenues in IoT with advances in Artificial Intelligence
+Avenues in IoT with Advances in Artificial Intelligence

 SPT-IoT @ IEEE PerCom, 2024 (Oral)